DavidSantia/react-redis-quiztool/README.md

 It also mounts the [data](https://github.com/DavidSantia/react-redis-quiztool/blob/master/data) directory on the Load container, so that the app can access the CSV files.

+## Running the React app

+To run the React app, first launch the system as explained above.
+Then in a separate terminal, go to the [quiz](https://github.com/DavidSantia/react-redis-quiztool/blob/master/quiz) directory and follow the README.

 ## Developing your own Loader
 A sample plant quiz CSV is included.
 To develop your own loader app, start with a CSV file containing your quiz data.